 In Umberto’s current reign he has added a modern tasting room and created a restaurant, iSensi, that is also used for wine pairings.
 When we were visiting there was a table of Swedes who were living it up with a banquet of food and plenty of wine.
 After their meal, they purchased a pallet of Cantele to ship home to Sweden.

-Umberto’s doing well.
-The sales have increased since his generation took over, and the wines have begun to receive real acclaim.
+Umberto’s generation is doing well, and the wines have begun to real acclaim.
 Cantele’s Brut Rose, Rohesia, was my favorite Rosato in Puglia.
 Teresamanara, named in honor of his grandmother, is the standout Cantele wine.
 Coming from Northern Italy in 1950, she used to go out of the house unaccompanied by her husband, but this was not yet accepted in the more conservative South.
 Her husband’s friends told him that he needed to control her, that she shouldn’t be outside without him.